London lifestyle & travels with kids and babies

 We stayed in a sleek suite with seaview at Grecotel White Palace Greece , handy layout for families, with a separate living and bedroom area separated by sliding doors.

-Perfect for a baby used to sleep in his own room and parents enjoying quite often some grown up time over cocktails and movies.
-Another funky and quite useful feature was a a separate shower cubicle in the bedroom, just next to the hanging rails – we really liked both functionality and designery simplicity.
+Perfect for a baby used to sleep in his own room and parents to enjoy grown up time over cocktails and movies.
+Another funky feature was a separate shower cubicle in the bedroom, just next to the hanging rails – chic and practical.

 Rethymnon is 20 minutes away, we spent one afternoon walking around the cobbled streets, the fortress and the port – lots of nice restaurants including baby playing areas.
-Nice touch for parents wishing for a grown up dinner and a short break from entertaining the small ones.
+Nice touch for parents wishing for a grown up dinner and a short break from entertaining the small ones!

 Having visited Crete extensively, we can say this is one great stay in Crete with baby.
 Agios Nikolaos and Elounda remain though our favourites, do check our article on Daios Cove and blissful Leading Hotels of the World Elounda Beach Hotel & Villas.

 And for further Mediteranean kids friendly inspiration, also head to our adventures in Cyprus for kids and explorers, no less than 15 suggested must sees and do’s or Ibiza!
 For further Greek island adventures, head to our Santorini blissful stay with Aqua Luxury Suites – 1.5 hours by ferry from Heraklion harbour.

 Pingback: Zen baby travel early mobile days – some more considerations | zenbabytravel

 Ah what a lovely place, we are thinking of Crete for next summer.
 Thanks for the insights 🙂

 Yes Crete all lovely, we tested it on few occasions including pre baby, also recommending warmly Elounda (the southern side, close to Agios Nikolaos).